sharifbhuiyan/PyBer_Analysis/README.md

 </p>

-- The highest ride fare month for Rural is April, whereas March is for Urban and Suburban.
+- The highest ride fare month for Rural city is April, whereas March is for Urban and Suburban city.

 |City       | Highest fare Month | Fare|
 | :-------- |:----------:|:----------:|
 | Rural     | Apr     |$1,177.00|